telboy007/donjon_to_homebrewery/README.md

 ## Using locally

 NOTE: You will need to provide your own ChatGPT API token for the AI enhancement to work, if you don't want to then use the `--testmode` CLI flag to disable it.
-Add a `.env` file in your local copy of this repo and add your API token like this `CHATGPT_TOKEN="your-token-here"`.
+Add a `.env` file in your local copy of this repo and add your API token like this `OPENAI_API_KEY="your-token-here"`.

 To install:
 1. Clone repo
 1. cd into repo
+1. Create a virtual environment with `python -m venv .`
+1. Activate your vritual environment with `source bin/activate`
-1. `pip install pipenv`
+1. `pip install -r requirements.txt`
-1. `pipenv shell` (NOTE: you may need to install pyenv to install python 3.8)
+1. NOTE: you may need to install pyenv to install python 3.8

 To run:
 1. Copy json from donjon into repo folder